Security industry award for security companies services and event and alarm systems fair work pay rates and equipment.

 This is known as the Annual Wage Review and is a set percent increase each year to all payscales to reflect the cost of inflation in the previous year.The size of the increase of the hourly rates that apply to the SSIA at 1 July each year will the Annual Wage Review increase plus the transisitional amount for that year.
 The transitional amout increase will cease after July 2014.

-Download the Security Services Industry Award Pay Rate Calculator which computes the hourly pay rate for different shifts and allows input of shift times to calculate your weekly wage including allowances.
+Download the Security Services Industry Award Pay Rate Calculator which computes the hourly pay rate for different shifts and allows input of shift times to calculate your weekly wage including allowances which has been updated to 2014.

 This is an Excel spreadsheet and you must have an Excel spreadsheet application on your computer to open it.
 By entering your present work or shift times you can calculate what you are entitled to under Security Services Industry Award 2010.